Bill Wyman on The Birth of the Rolling Stonesby Dennis Elsas

-Related: Exhibitionism coming to New York
+Related: Exhibitionism coming to Chicago

 On October 24, 2016, former Stones bassist Bill Wyman turned 80.
 Earlier in the year, he announced that he had prostate cancer though it doesn’t appear to have slowed him down.
 On October 28, he performed at an 80th birthday gala at Blues Fest in London with guests that included Robert Plant, Bob Geldof and Mark Knopfler.

 Dennis Elsas is, as many Best Classic Bands readers know, one of the most respected album rock air personalities in the nation.
 From a quarter-century-plus stint as a DJ and music director at New York City’s legendary WNEW-FM to his endeavors today as afternoon drive host at the esteemed WFUV and weekend shifts on SiriusXM’s Classic Vinyl channel (26), and much more (see his bio below), he has earned the regard of listeners and artists alike.
 Dennis occasionally presents his Rock ‘n’ Roll Never Forgets live multimedia show – a real treat that greater New York metro area rock fans should not miss.

 Best Classic Bands is pleased to be publishing excerpts of many of his interviews with classic rock legends as a regular feature: The Dennis Elsas Conversation.